corydodt/Personal/README.minipc.md

     - `nmcli c` should show both connections bound to a device (not blank)
     - if necessary edit the wifi connection with `nmcli c edit umbonia`:
         - `print connection` to show settings
-        - set connection.interface-name to the <wifi-device>
+        - set connection.interface-name to the {wifi-device}
         - set connection.autoconnect yes
         - `sudo systemctl restart NetworkManager`
         - reboot again if still not connected